tylerdallinga/qa-enter-wanted/README.md

 ### The requirements are as follows for each field, and the results:

+alpha: any alphabetical characters, upper or lower case
+numeric: numbers only, 0-9
+special: these are any characters other than numbers and letters, including blank spaces ' '

 * Header: Required, 9-19 characters in length, any allowed
 * MKE: Required, 2-4 alpha/special characters in lenth
 * Originating Agency Identifier: Required, 9 alphanumeric characters in length